 In pairing Elenberg Fraser with Flack Studio, Time & Place and Hickory have explored the possibilities that exist through cross-cultural collaborations of design, placemaking, craft, construction and hospitality.

 Our tower celebrates the uniqueness of Queensbridge and nods to the postcodes maritime era.
 This manifests through the façade which employs materials like steel, solid stone and bronze.

 When designing The Queensbridge Building, we asked ourselves, “How can apartment buildings provide the ultimate sense of home, like they do in cities such as New York or London?
-How can we make these spaces feel like home?”
+And how can we make these spaces feel like that?”
 By integrating the disciplines of home interiors and skyscraper architecture, we came up with the term ‘Modern Nostalgia’, which focuses on rediscovering the familiar sense of home.